psv-plugins-archive/PocketstationUnlocker/README.md

 - PocketStationUnlocker -

-Forces PocketStation support in all PS1 games.
+Forces pocketstation support on all "PS1 Classics"!